 A. Receipt of Hanover Invoices EMS will receive invoices from Hanover for the compressor lease fees (the "Hanover Invoices") in accordance with the terms and conditions of the compressor schedules under the Compression Agreement.

 B. Payment of Hanover Invoices EMS will pay the Hanover Invoices, on behalf of Customer, within 30 days following the month for which the Hanover Invoices were billed.
 EMS shall not have any obligation to make any payment to Hanover on behalf of Customer, and net such payment in accordance with Section 2.1C below, except for those amounts on the invoices received by EMS in accordance with Section 2.1A above.
-All freight, installation, and construction costs shall be paid by Customer directly to Hanover.
-(THIS IS INCLUDED IN OUR COMPRESSION PER MCF “FEE” FOR THE FIRST 24 MONTHS, AFTER WHICH OUR RATE DROPS.)

 C. Netting Hanover Fees from Purchase Proceeds.
 The payments made by EMS, on behalf of Customer, to Hanover in accordance with Section 2.1B of this Agreement shall be netted from payments by ENA to Customer for gas purchases under the Purchase Agreement.
+Notwithstanding anything to the contrary contained herein, if the amount of the payments by ENA to Customer for gas purchases under the Purchase Agreement are less than the amount of the Hanover Invoices, EMS shall have no obligation to pay that portion (or all if applicable) of the Hanover Invoices hereunder for which the amount of the payments by ENA to Customer for gas purchases under the Purchase Agreement are less than the amount of the Hanover Invoices.

 2.2 Limitation on Scope of Services.
 Notwithstanding anything to the contrary contained herein, EMS' provision of the Services shall be limited as follows: